 on the way to the last camp.
-Everest's
+Everest's pyramid behind me. a menacing lenticular cloud is visible (it spells bad weather) |

 (This is a focused/shorter version and a subset of my previous Alpine Mountaineering post).

 1. Join an established mountaineering organization.
 To learn proper basic mountaineering, learn safety, allow more climb and training opportunities.
 Optional, but highly-strongly encouraged.
-Here are more reasons
+Here are more reasons.

 2. Climb locally (in your country).
 A lot.
 Many years of climbing are good investment in experience.
 You climb to enjoy and learn - with no big objectives in mind.